The Ultimate Guide to Desk booking: Top Solutions for Your Workspace

 Cost savings for off-the-shelf solutions

 Time savings are good, but so too are cost savings.
 We mentioned above that PowerApp would cost $12,000 per year for 100 users, well this is very different at Ronspot.
 Instead, Ronspot charge by the number of desks.
 Why?
 Because typically, there are more users than desks and everyone is trying to book a space.
 A fee should be charged per bookable spot, not by number of users.
 So, in this case, if there are 100 employees and only 50 desks, Ronspot would charge for 50 desks.
-At the top level for the desk booking system, this would cost €3 per desk per month.
-This works out at only €1,200 per year for Ronspot Enterprise, with its limitless features.
+At the top level for the desk booking system, this would cost €4 per desk per month.
+This works out at only €2,400 per year for Ronspot, for full access to our advanced features.

 It’s important to remember that off-the-shelf solutions are proven to work.
 For example, Ronspot has a range of customers across the world who are using Ronspot to manage their desk booking.
 See some of Ronspot’s case studies and customer testimonials here.